Updated: Dec 20, 2021

 6. Freedom to speak their mind

-Employers need to give workers a platform to speak their mind, and listen to what they have to say.
+Employers need to give workers a platform where they can speak their minds and be heard by their employers.

 For example, employees may wish to voice their opinions on certain company procedures, ideas relating to team tasks, complaints, or requests.
 They would likely then expect feedback from managers.